COMPLIANCE

 1.1 Governance Standard

 Indian Attorneys Ltd ("the Company," "IA UK") is committed to the highest standards of financial integrity.
-This Policy is engineered to ensure strict adherence to:
+This policy ensures adherence to:

 1.2 Zero Tolerance

-IA UK maintains a zero-tolerance mandateregarding the facilitation of financial crime.
-We operate a proactive "Detect, Deter, and Disclose" framework to ensure our Platform is not utilised for the movement of illicit capital.
+IA UK maintains a zero-tolerance mandate regarding the facilitation of financial crime.
+We operate a proactive "Detect, Deter, and Disclose" framework to ensure our platform is not used for illicit capital movement.

 2. Institutional Scope

-This Policy is binding upon all internal and external stakeholders, including:
+This policy is binding upon all internal and external stakeholders:

 3. Risk-Based Approach (RBA) and Taxonomy